Wildsong/svelte-maps/README.md

 This is a demonstration using the Svelte framework with both the Esri JSAPI 4 and OpenLayers 6.
 It shows two identical maps side-by-side.

-It does nothing fancy.
-I want to link the extent together but that's not done yet.
+There are no special features; I want to link the extent together but that's not done yet.
 (Scrolling one updates the other, etc.)

 I was inspired by a presentation from the Esri Dev Summit.
 The original presentation is on YouTube, <https://www.youtube.com/watch?v=Y_EVrWtBnow>